Heel Pain Treatment

 - Physical therapy – Physiotherapy is a great way to stretch and strengthen the plantar fascia and Achilles tendon.
 A good physical therapist will also teach the patient techniques which give better foot support during exercise (taping, wrapping, etc…).

 - Splints – A splint is fitted over the foot and leg for the patient to wear overnight.
-This keep the plantar fascia and Achilles tendon held in the appropriate position.
+This keeps the plantar fascia and Achilles tendon held in the appropriate position.

 - Orthotics – assistive devices and insoles can be used to cushion and cradle the arch of the foot during the healing process.